 “I Make a Lot More Money Than My Boyfriend.
 Should I Break Up With Him?”

-I don’t expect my future husband to match me in salary, but it’s hard to imagine being with someone who doesn’t make at least $100k to pull his weight financially in supporting a family.
-I don’t seek an extravagant lifestyle; I want a 3-4 bedroom house with a patio and rooftop (~$600k in our city), I would like to work part-time once I have kids (or maybe even take one to two years off work), and I want to send my kids to a religious private school.
+I don’t expect my future husband to match me in salary, but it’s hard to imagine being with someone who can’t pull his weight financially in supporting a family.
+I don’t seek an extravagant lifestyle; I want a 3-4 bedroom house with a patio and rooftop, I would like to work part-time once I have kids (or maybe even take one to two years off work), and I want to send my kids to a religious private school.

 All of the above are well within reach on my salary and/or savings alone – it’s not an issue of having enough money.
 But I’m concerned about the following, given such a large discrepancy between our finances: